-BUS 495 Internship (3) Field internships provide an opportunity for students to gain practical work experience in management or marketing, depending on the student's concentration area.
+BUS 495 Internship (2-16) Field internships provide an opportunity for students to gain practical work experience in management or marketing, depending on the student's concentration area.
 Internship students work at a designated business or public organization under close supervision of a faculty advisor.
-Repeatable for credit.
 Pass/no pass grading option only.
+Repeatable for up to 16 credits.

 BUS 499 Business Strategy and Policy (3) This capstone business course examines the interdependence of the different functions of a business.
 Through the use of computer simulations, students gain a comprehensive and integrated view of business operations and the role of top management in analyzing the environment, setting goals, and implementing plans with special emphasis on ethical issues.
 Business students take this course in the final semester of their senior year.
-Prerequisites: BUS 310, 315, 370, 450.
+Prerequisites: BUS 310.